 Yet Bench made several appearances on cards before the Machine revved its engine.

 Here are five early cards to honor the man who famously wore No. 5.
 Two of them are regular-issue Topps cards, but the other three are more obscure and intriguing.

 This one is obviously the perfect place to start.
 He debuted with Cincinnati as a 19-year-old in 1967 but the 1968 Topps Johnny Bench rookie card is where his career starts for collectors.
 Bench sports an old-time, pre-Big Reds Machine cap, appropriately turned backward.
 He is positioned on the left-hand side of the card, sharing it with a pitcher named Ron Tompkins, a 6-foot-4 right-hander nicknamed “Stretch.”

 Bench’s first full season wasn’t too shabby — 15 homers, 82 RBIs, a Gold Glove award, an All-Star berth, and Rookie of the Year honors.
-The value of a Johnny Bench rookie card today varies greatly based on condition but you can buy a near mint one for around $200.
+The value of a Johnny Bench rookie card today varies greatly based on condition but you can buy a nice one for a lot less than you probably think.

 1967 Reds Photo Team Issue Postcards

 This is the first card depicting Bench in a major-league uniform.
 The card measures 3 ½ inches by 5 ½ inches and was issued by the Reds.
 Designed in a postcard-like format and issued later in the season, the cards contain a player photo, a facsimile autograph in bluish-purple tint, and red letters heralding the “Cincinnati Reds.”
 The cards are not numbered and considered very hard to find.

 The Bench card is a wonderful portrait of the young Reds’ catcher, who played in 26 games that year.
 Bench had 14 hits in 86 at-bats, and six of those hits went for extra bases.